Influenza (Flu) - CVEEP Skip to main content

 Several types of flu vaccines are available.
 Depending on age and other factors, you may be recommended to receive a particular type of flu vaccine.
 Approved options include inactivated injectable, recombinant injectable, live attenuated nasal spray, high-dose, and adjuvanted flu vaccines.

-Some types of flu vaccines are not recommended for older adults, pregnant people, or individuals who have certain health conditions, so check with a healthcare provider to choose the right option for you.
+Some types of flu vaccines are not recommended for older adults, pregnant women, or individuals who have certain health conditions, so check with a healthcare provider to choose the right option for you.

 I’m feeling lousy.
 How do I figure out what I have?